 The School of Education and Human Services (SEHS), the university's newest academic unit, was established in 1998 and houses the departments of Education, Social Work, and Early Childhood.
-The SEHS provides baccalaureate degrees in education and social work, state teacher certification for elementary/early childhood education majors in the School as well as certification for secondary education majors from the College of Arts and Sciences.
-The Education Department offers a Master of Arts with specializations in literacy, early childhood, technology, and special education.
-Currently, more than 25% of the UM-Flint's annual graduating classes earn either a social work or an education degree/certification.
+The Education Department prepares students for state teacher certification in elementary/early childhood education as well as secondary education in twelve academic programs within the College of Arts and Sciences.
+At the graduate level, the Education Department offers a Master of Arts in Education with specializations in literacy, early childhood, technology, and special education.
+The Social Work Department offers a B.S.W. which prepares students as generalist social workers.